gianluca78/vo2maxSlides/index.md

 will be: __15.33__.

 PLEASE NOTE: __The example is calculated using an embedded R code that gets run when the document is generated__.
+Visit https://github.com/gianluca78/vo2maxSlides/blob/gh-pages/index.Rmd to view the R code.

 ---
 ##  References